Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/position-notes.md

 The question is whether the current official Unicode SignWriting design is adequate and compatible.

+This series uses production compatibility as the criterion: whether the official model can carry current data, tools, sorting, rendering, and publication practice without loss or redesign.

 ## Years of attempted engagement still matter

 The present position comes after years of: